JoshAaronLevy/gitbuddy/README.md

 > Step 3/3: Confirm whether you want to push your changes to your remote repository or not.
 GitBuddy even identifies and pushes upstream if your branch doesn't exist in the remote repository yet!

-To stage all files (and skip to the commit message prompt):
+To stage all files (and skip to the commit message prompt), use the `-a` or `-A` flag:

 ```bash
 gitbuddy -a
 ```

-To push to your remote repository by default (skipping the last prompt):
+To push to your remote repository by default (skipping the last prompt), use the `-p` flag:

 ```bash
 gitbuddy -p